MeshMosaic: Scaling Artist Mesh Generation via Local-to-Global Assembly: Appendix

 We further illustrate the versatility and diversity of mesh outputs produced by \name.
 As depicted in Fig.~\ref{fig:diversity}, our framework is capable of generating a broad spectrum of meshes even when provided with an identical point cloud input.
 This demonstrates the network's intrinsic capacity for structural variation and contextual adaptation.
 For example, in the minotaur warrior scenario, our method synthesizes markedly distinct mesh representations for different anatomical and accessory regions—including chest armor, shoulder plates, arms, and head.
 Each of these regions features unique geometric patterns and connectivity details, clearly reflecting localized artistic interpretation.

 Importantly, despite considerable variations in mesh density, topology, and local connectivity, all generated results exhibit strong global coherence and visual consistency.
 There are no conspicuous artifacts or discontinuities between regions, confirming that our local-to-global generation strategy supports both creative flexibility and structural integrity across the mesh.
-This empowers downstream tasks—such as animation, editing, or customization—by facilitating the production of diverse, high-quality assets from unified geometric representations.
+This capability enables downstream tasks such as animation, editing, and customization by supporting the generation of diverse, high-quality assets from a unified geometric representation.